f5devcentral/f5-agility-labs-Next/docs/class1/module4/lab2.rst

   :align: center
   :scale: 100%

 You can hover over the red squiggly line to get more details about the unsupported object.
+You can also click the **View Problem** message for addtional details.

 .. image:: ./images/squiggly-line3.png
   :align: center